MohamadEdris/Docker-Final-Task/README.md

-# Docker Final Task - BitCoin Values
+# Docker Final Task - BitCoin

 Create a Python Web APP using FLASK that:
 ● Presents the Current BitCoin Price (LIVE)